 This course is designed for acting students who wish to further develop, refine, and apply acting techniques in a performance-oriented environment.
 Using voice, body, imagination, technique, and research, students explore the challenge of acting in more complex media, styles, and dramatic literature.
-Techniques for acting for the camera are introduced, as well as individual coaching for students’ strengths and weaknesses.
-The development and application of the monologue, scene work from world literature, working with another actor, and character analysis are covered.
+Techniques for acting for the camera are introduced, as is individual coaching for students’ strengths and weaknesses.
+The development and application of the monologue, scene work from world literature, work with another actor, and character analysis are covered.
 Performance opportunities are available in concert with Lasell productions.
 Prerequisite: PERF 105 or PERF 107.

 PERF107 - Introduction to Theater Arts

 This is an introduction to the principles and practice of the related arts that are involved in the production of a play in the theatre.
 Study includes analysis of the dramatic script in terms of the actor; the director; the scenic, costume, and lighting designers; and the technicians.
 Lab theatre productions integrate the content of the course.

 This one-credit course is designed for students interested in auditioning for and performing in musicals, operettas, and/or operas.
 Students will gain the tools they need to prepare for an audition and/or a role in local or regional theatre.
 Students will work on scenes, monologues, audition cuts, and dance/movement skills; they will also learn acting and performance basics.
 New students are welcomed, as are students who have completed PERF106.
 This course can be repeated.